GPII/gpii-webdriver/docs/webdriver.md

 # `gpii.webdriver`

-This is a component which wraps a [WebDriver driver](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/webdriver_exports_WebDriver.html).
+This component wraps a [WebDriver driver](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/webdriver_exports_WebDriver.html).
 A driver can be used to control a browser installed on the system.

-By default, the Selenium server we use provides support for Firefox and Chrome.
-You can add support for additional browsers.

-TODO:  Details on configuring the use of various browsers.

 // TODO:  Document that SELENIUM_REMOTE_URL can be used to use a remote selenium.